Maeda Nariyasu: Biography

 Nariyasu was born in Kanazawa in 1811, the 2nd son of the Kaga daimyō, Maeda Narinaga.
-His childhood name was Katsuchiyo (勝千代) later Katsumaru (勝丸) and become Inuchiyo (犬千代).
+His childhood name was Katsuchiyo (勝千代), later Katsumaru (勝丸) and Inuchiyo (犬千代).
 His father retired in 1822, passing family headship to Nariyasu (who first took the adult name of Toshiyasu (利康)); however, Narinaga retained control of domain affairs until his death in 1824.
 Rather notably, Nariyasu later became the first Kaga daimyō since Toshitsune to hold the high level court title of chūnagon.
 After his father's death, Nariyasu took personal control of Kaga's government, and implemented a policy of domainal reform.
 He was initially supportive of a conservative policy; however, after Commodore Perry's arrival at Uraga he was an active supporter of liberal policies and military modernization in Kaga Domain.
 As part of this policy, he founded the Nanao Shipyard (七尾軍艦所, Nanao gunkanjo).

 Nariyasu was involved in much of the Kyoto-centered politics of the Bakumatsu period.
 He had entrusted a portion of the Kaga military to his son Maeda Yoshiyasu, who took part in the defense of the imperial palace during the Kinmon Incident of 1864.
 However, Yoshiyasu did not put up a committed fight, and in defeat, chose to flee Kyoto.
 Nariyasu, enraged, placed Yoshiyasu under solitary confinement, and ordered the seppuku of the two Kaga domain elders, Matsudaira Daini and Ōnoki Nakasaburō.
 Working with the castle warden Honda Masahito, he also confined the activities of the pro-sonnō jōi samurai in the Kanazawa.

 Nariyasu officially retired in 1866, and was succeeded by his son Yoshiyasu; however, he retained personal control of the domain, very cautiously edging toward closer relations with Satsuma and Chōshū.
 Under Nariyasu's leadership, Kaga sided with the imperial side during the Boshin War, and took part in the imperial army's military action in the Echigo Campaign.

 Nariyasu died in 1884, at age 72; he is buried in Ishikawa Prefecture.